Noelle-Wavinya-Maingi/Phase-2-Week-1-Code-Challenge/README.md

 # Description

-The code challenge for week one of phase two was to create a react app that fetches data from db.json whose data is from [data] (https://docs.google.com/document/d/1EWN0qLfAWfgzO1N2P8H5WmrsTx0nMkhp3s-rXVESTNA/edit) The proejct deliverables are as below:
+The code challenge for week one of phase two was to create a react app that fetches data from db.json whose data is from https://docs.google.com/document/d/1EWN0qLfAWfgzO1N2P8H5WmrsTx0nMkhp3s-rXVESTNA/edit.
+The proejct deliverables are as below:

 # Project Deliverables: